xarial/codestack/solidworks-api/document/tables/export-table-csv/index.md

 layout: sw-tool
 title: Export SOLIDWORKS table to CSV using VBA macro
 caption: Export Table To CSV
-description: Macro exports selected table (BOM, General Table, Revision etc.) into CSV format allowing to export with or without header preserving the special symbols like comma (,) and new line symbol using VBA macro
+description: Macro exports selected table or specified tables (BOM, General Table, Revision etc.) into CSV format allowing to export with or without header preserving the special symbols like comma (,) and new line symbol using VBA macro
 image: export-table-csv.svg
 labels: [table,csv,export]
 group: Model
 ---
-This macro exports the selected table to the CSV (Comma Separated Values) file using SOLIDWORKS API.
+This macro exports the selected tables (or tables by specified type) to the CSV (Comma Separated Values) file using SOLIDWORKS API.
 This functionality is similar to built-in 'Save As' option for table:

 ![Save As option for tables](bom-save-as.png){ width=350 }